dessalines/thumb-key/README.md

 As the key positions get ingrained into your muscle memory, eventually you'll be able to approximate the fast speeds of [touch-typing](https://en.m.wikipedia.org/wiki/Touch_typing), your eyes never having to leave the text edit area.

-This project is a follow-up to the now unmaintained (and closed-source) [MessageEase Keyboard](https://www.exideas.com/ME/), which is its main inspiration.
+This project is a follow-up to the now unmaintained (and closed-source) [MessagEase Keyboard](https://www.exideas.com/ME/), which is its main inspiration.

 ### Features

 - Highly configurable.
-- Customizeable sizing, ThumbKey and MessageEase layouts, dynamic / Material v3 themes, animations, haptic feedback, and audio feedback.
+- Customizeable sizing, ThumbKey and MessagEase layouts, dynamic / Material v3 themes, animations, haptic feedback, and audio feedback.
 - Open-source, [AGPL License](/LICENSE).

 ## User Guide